JohnNooney/Emotion_Recognizer/README.md

 For the program option to create a CSV file from the training data ensure that you either have the Image directory included in this repository or follow the same structure as this repository: Images > 'Data Set' > 'Emotion Labels' > 'Image File'

 In the FeatureExtraction.cs file change the ``` _path ``` variable to the location of your directory

+## Pre-Processing

+Before the model is able to classify the image, the image must be pre-processed to extract the feature vector.
+This feature extraction is done by using a tool called DlibDotNet.
+With this tool we are able to map out specific points on the face in the image.
+With this map we calculate specific distances from certaian zones on the face.
+Ex: Distance from left eye to top of left eyebrow.
+With the values we get from these certain zones we are then able to create our feature vector and assign a specfic emotion to it.
+All the training data went through this pre-processing in order to be prepared correctly.

+The specific process that was used to calculate each regions distance is as follows:

+- Left eyebrow:
+this will be a sum of the normalised distances between the left eyebrow landmarks and the inner point of the left eye (see Figure 1).
+Calculate each of the 4 normalised eyebrow distances by first subtracting point #40 from each left eyebrow point to produce 4 non-normalised  distances.
+Then divide each  of  the  non-normalised distances by the distance between points #40 and point #22 –this normalisesthe values according to the size of the specific face.
+Finally, sum all 4 normalised distances to produce just one “left eyebrow” feature and store it in a variable.

+- Right eyebrow:
+as above, but using the inner point of the right eye #43 and the right eyebrow points.
+Make sure to normalise the distances by diving with the corresponding right-side distance (coloured blue in Figure 1).

+- Left  lip:
+as  above,  but  the  stationary  point  is  #34  and  the  distance  used  for normalisation is between #34 and #52.
+Use the 3 points on the left top part of the lip to construct the non-normalised distances: i.e. #49, #50, #51.

+- Right lip:
+as above, but use the 3 points on the right top part of the lip: i.e. #53, #54, #55.

+- Lip Width:
+this is just the distance between #49 and #55 divided by distance between #34 and #52 (for normalisation)

+- Lip Height:
+this is just the distance between #52 and #58 divided by distance between #34 and #52 (for normalisation

 ## Pre-Processing Visual Aid